 If you’re a dog owner, you’re well aware of your dogs’ keen ability to scavenge for human food when they think you aren’t looking.
 And let’s be honest, sometimes it’s hard to resist the urge to sneak bits of food to them for good behavior.
 While certain foods can be harmful or even toxic, dogs can safely ingest some human foods – believe it or not – in moderation.

 Which types of food are we suggesting?
 We’re talking about dried fruit, of course!
-Can dogs eat dried mango?
+Can dogs eat dried fruit?
+Mango?
 Pineapple?
 Jackfruit?

 Let’s find out.

 Types of Dried Fruit Dogs Can Eat

 While it might feel unconventional or bizarre, dried fruit is a quick source of vitamins, fiber, and minerals for your dog – just as it is for humans!
 If you’re wanting to reward your precious pet with a healthy treat, dried fruit has our vote.

 Back to specifics.
 So, can dogs eat dried mango or not?
 The answer is YES.
 Dried mangoes are not only safe, non-toxic choices for your dog, but they also contain all-natural sugars which will give your pet an energy boost – perfect for playtime!
 The all-natural sugars part is important.
 Jali sun-dried fruit does not contain any added sugars, but many other brands do so make sure to check the nutrition label to know you’re feeding your pup the very best dried fruit.

 This might be obvious, but just be sure to only feed your dog fleshy, soft dried mango bits, avoiding the peel and pit.
 If you have dried mango on hand, chances are you won’t even have to worry about this step.
 But it’s worth knowing pits and seeds of fruits are choking hazards for pets.